-- Career and Technical Education
+Career and Technical Education

-For many years Ferris State University has been the State leader for Career and Technical Education programs, hosting many of these resources in Michigan.
-There is a strong need to enhance this educational component, connecting it with technical education programs at the community college, tech center and secondary levels.
-Within Michigan there is a strong need for leadership to promote this kind of education to help fill existing and future job opportunities with qualified workers.
-This aligns with the current State initiatives to promote technical and apprenticeship education in the State.
+For many years Ferris State University has been a leader in the state for Career and Technical Education programs.
+Workforce demands drive a strong need to expand upon these programs, connecting them with technical education programs at the community college, tech center and secondary levels.
+Within Michigan there also exists a strong need for leadership to promote this kind of education to help fill existing and future job opportunities with skilled workers.
+This aligns with the current state initiatives that focus on promoting technical and apprenticeship education in the state.
+Ferris has also undertaken to develop two new certificates that meet current and future workforce needs: Marketing and Sales Leadership, and Salesforce programming.
+This program will also be housed in the proposed Center for Virtual Learning.

-- Information Security and Intelligence (ISI)
+Information Security and Intelligence (ISI)

-The Information Security & Intelligence program (ISI), which is annually ranked among the top 25 programs in the nation, is considered the premier program in the State and is one of only six programs in the country to be designated as a Center of Excellence by the National Security Agency in all information assurance areas.
+The Information Security & Intelligence program (ISI), which is annually ranked among the top 25 programs in the nation, distinguishes itself as the premier program in the state and one of only six programs in the country designated as a Center of Excellence by the National Security Agency in all information assurance areas.
 Additionally, the program holds the National Center for Digital Forensic Academic Excellence designation from the Department of Defense Cyber Command Center (DC3) and the Air Force Office of Special Investigations.
-ISI is the first university program in the country to receive DC3 and Air Force Office of Special Investigations Center designation as a National Center of Digital Forensics Academic Excellence.
+ISI represents the first university program in the country to receive DC3 and Air Force Office of Special

+Investigations Center designation as a National Center of Digital Forensics Academic Excellence.
 As such, Ferris' ISI program facilitates national-level security expertise in business, industry and government operations.
 Cyber security and data analytics are frequently cited among the fastest-growing career fields.
-Ferris State University - Capital Outlay Five-Year Master Plan September 2019
+Information Security and Intelligence has significant facility needs and is included in the Center for Virtual Learning project.

-- Master of Science in Social Work
+Master of Science in Social Work

-Ferris created a Master's Degree in Social Work and is working with its sixth cohort of students.
-Additionally, a School Social Work Certificate began with its Fall 2019 class.
-Additional space is needed for classes and faculty offices.
+Ferris created a Master of Science degree in Social Work in 2014, and is currently hosting its sixth cohort of students.
+Additionally, a School Social Work Certificate began with the Fall, 2019 class.
+Additional space needs have arisen for classroom and faculty offices.